Glue Pulling Dents Out Of Cars With Paintless Dent Repair

 The use of glue tabs and glue to pull out dents didn’t start until the early 2000s.
 This process was started by the auto body repair supply company Wurth in Germany.
 They designed some dent removal tools that can be used in the auto body repair process to help pull out damage and dents.
 This dent repair kit was never intended to be used to just pop out dents from car body panels.
 The idea was to minimize the damage caused by traditional repair that used to drill holes or weld a stud to the car and then pull out the dents.
 Then additional body repairs were still needed to finish the repair.
 Then after that, the panel was primed and painted.

 Often when repairing hail damage to vehicles, before the glue pull PDR was around, there were areas on the car that were not accessible with PDR tools to push out the dents.
 If the repair could not be done then the car would have to have conventional repair and a new paint job.
 This would limit what the PDR tech could do on the car and could leave many areas that paintless dent repair couldn’t fix.

 So, when this glue pulling dent removal kit was brought over to the USA and offered to the autobody repair shops, they didn’t see a need for it.
 But the paintless dent repair companies noticed that this would help pull out those small hail dents and save the car from being painted.

 While the basic idea of pulling out the dents at that time is still similar to today, the tools were very basic.
 The glue tabs often didn’t work for every dent.
 Since they were designed for auto repair and not small dents, they would need to be modified for use with paintless repairs.

 There was only one type of hot glue used for pulling and it had a very specific temperature where it would work.
-There also wasn’t a good release agent to remove the glue leaving a difficult process to get the glue off the car.
+There also wasn’t a good release agent to remove the glue leaving it a difficult process to get the glue off the car.